aimat-lab/gcnn_keras/README.md

 ### Representation
 The most frequent usage for graph convolutions is either node or graph classifaction.
 As for their size, either a single large graph, e.g. citation network or small (batched) graphs like molecules have to be considered.
-Graphs can be represented by a connection index list plus feature information.
+Graphs can be represented by an index list of connections plus feature information.
 Typical quantities in tensor format to describe a graph are listed below.

 * `nodes`: Nodelist of shape `(batch, N, F)` where `N` is the number of nodes and `F` is the node feature dimension.
 * `edges`: Edgelist of shape `(batch, M, F)` where `M` is the number of edges and `F` is the edge feature dimension.